 It was the summer of all times, at least when it comes to music.
-45 years ago, in august 1969, Jimi Hendrix stepped onto the stage at the Woodstock music Festival and performed as he would never do it again.
+45 years ago, in august 1969, Jimi Hendrix stepped onto the stage at the Woodstock music Festival and performed as he would never do it again all without any guitar lessons for beginners.
 An uninterrupted set that lasted for almost two hours ending with the emblematic solo performance of Star Spangled Banner that would became the symbol not only for the Woodstock Festival but for the 1960’s itself.

 In general, that song is the first memory that comes to peoples mind when they think about Jimi Hendrix and Woodstock, but there are other very interesting facts about that performance that make it even more special.